-A simple yet overlooked trick is to look at the expiration date of foods especially dairy, eggs,and packaged salad greens.
+- A simple yet overlooked trick is to look at the expiration date of foods especially diary, eggs,and packaged salad greens.
 Choose the foods with the longest life span to ensure they do not go to waste.

 Food preservation is a skill that has been cultivated for hundreds of years and is still used today.
 Whether using homegrown foods or ones purchased at the store, preservation methods prevent foods from going bad, save money, and can improve flavor.
 There are many ways to preserve foods that require some work or no work at all.